 This Whisper CL was brought into the factory for repair after an unfortunate drop of about five feet onto a sharp rock.
 We’ll take a look at the process for repairing the 5″ crack.

-Total time was a bit more than two hours (not including time waiting for adhesive to harden).
+The total time was a bit more than two hours (not including time waiting for the adhesive to harden).